lance-hardy/100-days-of-code/log.md

 **Thoughts:** This is pretty cool stuff.
 Looking forward to digging in more tomorrow.

 **Link(s) to work**: Wait for more significant changes.
 Progress in this log.

+### Day 4: April 4, 2025

+**Today's Progress**: Working on getting my Terraform plan to successfully execute.
+Hampered by an extremely odd bug in my AWS console.
+Every time I leave the IAM page it removes my permissions which of course makes Terraform fail at plan, apply and destroy. <sigh>

+That being said, I finish today with a successful terraform apply!

+**Thoughts:** Very engaging and I am having fun with this project!

+**Link(s) to work**: Wait for more significant changes.
+Progress in this log.

+### Day 5: April 7, 2025

+**Today's Progress**: Troubleshooting DNS issues with the Terraform deploy.
+It was successful but there is an issue with the cloudfront distribution and the build needs to include obtaining an SSL cert.

+**Thoughts:** It's Monday.

+**Link(s) to work**: Wait for more significant changes.
+Progress in this log.